-What was going on?
-Yes, they lost the game and I knew he was extremely disappointed, but this sophomore in high school and quarterback of the football team was not one to cry in public.
+Yes, they lost the game and I knew he was extremely disappointed but this son, a sophomore in high school and quarterback of the football team, was usually not one to cry in public.

 Usually we joked and talked, but I knew with one glance that he was upset about more than just the defeat.
-My heart beat in alarm and when I asked over and over what was wrong, he just shook his head and couldn’t or wouldn’t talk.
+My heart beat in alarm and when I asked over and over what was wrong, he just shook his head and wouldn’t talk.

-When your kids are little and under your roof and rule 24/7, these are never the kinds of situations that you ever hope or dream they’ll see or experience personally for themselves.
-When my three were young, I wanted to shield them from the world and it’s problems.
+When your kids are little and under your roof and rule 24/7, these are never the kinds of situations that you ever hope or dream they’ll see or experience personally.
+When my three were young, I wanted to shield them from the world and its problems.
 When they became teenagers and started to understand the complexities of our society and the people in it, I knew they were going to experience tough things and that it truly was out of my control.

 I must surrender my desire to command and coordinate every situation.
 I must surrender my life, the outcome of my kids’ lives and the lives of those around them to the one who already knows, the one who wrote all the pages of each and every story.
 I must surrender to the one who understands the suffering that occurs every day on this earth and the reasons for it.
 The one who gave a way for us all to be saved.

 According to the Center for Disease Control, suicide is the tenth leading cause of death in the U.S., taking over 47,000 lives in 2017 and even more in 2018.
-We live in a fallen world, a world in which each news story can be more horrific than the last, and when life gets so heavy, despondency can happen to any of us, at any age (no matter where we are in our faith journey).
+We live in a fallen world, a world in which each news story can be more horrific than the last, and when life gets heavy, despondency can happen to any of us, at any age (no matter where we are in our faith journey).
 None of us are immune.

 Where are you today and in what direction are you headed?
 What is your peace and joy level and where does your preservation come from?
 Are you accelerating toward the light or unknowingly drifting into darkness?

 Until I was almost thirty years old, I lived like many, many others – not aware of the ways in which God was faithful and active in my life, every single day.
 Not aware that what I was missing, what I was craving from the depths of my soul – was a relationship with Him.

 Did you know that Jesus is God incarnate?
-That Jesus was sent down to earth to be born as a human baby boy, to grow and to live a sinless life while loving, healing, helping and teaching the people he encountered?
+That Jesus was sent down to earth to be born as a human baby boy, to grow and to live a sinless life while loving, healing, helping, and teaching the people he encountered?
 Did you know that he died a criminal’s death on a cross and rose from the dead on the third day after, just as was foretold and predicted?

-Today as I type these words – it’s three days from Good Friday, the day that Jesus made the ultimate sacrifice for you and for me.
+Today as I type these words it’s three days from Good Friday, the day that Jesus made the ultimate sacrifice for you and for me.
 He took the punishment for every single one of our sins, so that every man, woman and child would have a way to be in right standing with God the Father, maker of heaven and earth.

 Surrendering our lives to Jesus means that we believe He is the son of God, that we confess our sins and ask Him to forgive us, that we acknowledge that He died on the cross for us.
 It means believing and rejoicing that He rose from the dead on the third day after, that from the moment of surrendering and believing in Him – His spirit inhabits our hearts forevermore, and He’ll have a place prepared for us in heaven when it’s our time to go.

-It means that when our time here on earth is through, we will rise – to melt into the secure embrace of the one who loves us more than we can even imagine.
+It means that when our time here on earth is through, we will rise – to melt into the secure embrace of the one who loves us more than we can ever imagine.

-Celebrate Easter anew this year, with eyes that see and ears that hear and a heart that’s more than willing.
-What are you waiting for?
+Celebrate Easter anew this year, with eyes that see, ears that hear, and a heart that’s more than willing.

 2 Timothy 2: 11 – 13 “This is a true saying: If we die with him, we will also live with him.
 If we endure hardship, we will reign with him.
 If we deny him, he will deny us.
 If we are unfaithful, he remains faithful, for he cannot deny himself.”